+The speakers also emphasized the critical role of youth and women in peace-building and economic development.
 Mme Bineta Diop, AU Special Envoy for Women, Peace and Security, stressed the importance of engaging Africa's leaders in efforts to realize peace and security on the continent, particularly in hotspots such as the Democratic Republic of Congo and Ethiopia.

-Finally, the speakers highlighted the need for development skills and networking opportunities for young people to capitalize the opportunities presented by the on AfCFTA.
-Mr. Sam Norgah, Director, Plan International African Union Liaison Office, emphasized the importance of ensuring that young people are equipped with the necessary skills and knowledge to engage effectively in the policymaking process and capitalize on the opportunities presented by the AfCFTA.
+Finally, the speakers highlighted the need for skills development and networking opportunities for young people to capitalize on the opportunities presented by the AfCFTA.
+Mr. Sam Norgah, Director, Plan International that young people are equipped with the necessary skills and knowledge to engage effectively in the policymaking process and capitalize on the opportunities presented by the AfCFTA.
 Overall, the forum underscored the need for capacity-building and empowerment of young people to take advantage of the opportunities presented by the AfCFTA while ensuring that it is implemented in a manner that is inclusive and sustainable.